MarcusBilo/strategy-sort/README.md

 Non-recursive implementation (manual stack instead of recursion) using stack-allocated buffers + one stack-allocated buffer to increase merge performance.

-The implementations are inspired by Peters’ Pattern-Defeating Quicksort, Peters’ TimSort, Yaroslavskiy’s Dual-Pivot Quicksort, and Astrelin’s GrailSort, as well as other hybrid adaptive sorting techniques.
+The implementations are inspired by Peters’ Pattern-Defeating Quicksort, Peters’ Timsort, Yaroslavskiy’s Dual-Pivot Quicksort, and Astrelin’s GrailSort, as well as other hybrid adaptive sorting techniques.
 Credit is also due to Igor van den Hoven for his Conjoined Triple Reversal rotation, which is used in the mergesort implementation.

 # Memory